itinstructor/SpeedTestPython/readme.md

 This project leverages using ChatGPT 3.5 to build parts of an application.
 I started with a functional Tkinter program I created using the speed-cli Python library.
 I am adding and integrating features using ChatGPT 3.5 to build some of the code.

+I am not using ChatGPT to build the entire program.
+I am using it as a coding helper.
+I could do the entire program manually.
+Using ChatGPT speeds up the developement process.

 ## V2 GUI
 <p>
 <img alt="Speed Test" src="img/speed_test_gui_2.png">